 This statement ties in with the one above.
 Few adults respect and listen to teens.
 When you listen to your teen, they feel empowered.
 They feel that they have a voice.

 6. Reinforce a standard within teens.

 Children aren’t born knowing what’s right.
 As they get older, teens face pressure to abandon or want to experiment outside the moral standards given to them when they were younger.
-It’s not only important to remind them what they were taught in their younger, but give practical reasons why there are boundaries.
+It’s not only important to remind them what they were taught in their younger years, but give practical reasons of why there are boundaries.
 Don’t be afraid to be the one they blame to their friends as strict.
 They may actually be thanking you internally.

 7. Get to know their friends.